How to strip Judgment liens and strip some second mortgages

 How to Avoid Second Mortgages in Chapter 13

 Sometimes you can remove the second mortgage in bankruptcy.
 In Chapter 13 a debtor may strip away a second mortgage that has no equity.
-To properly strip away a second mortgage, an attorney must bring this both as a motion and also place such language in the Chapter 13 bankruptcy plan.
+To properly strip away a second mortgage, an attorney must bring this both as a motion and also place lien strip language in the Chapter 13 bankruptcy plan.
 Usually, attorneys don’t do this automatically and it requires you to complete the Chapter 13 plan payments.
 If the plan fails, you go back to owing the entire second mortgage.
+But the ability to strip a second mortgage may make a Chapter 13 a bargain.

-When there is no equity for the mortgage to attach to, the debtor can get the mortgage released when Chapter 13 is complete.
+When there is no equity for the mortgage to attach to, the debtor can get the mortgage released when Chapter 13 completes.
 By filing a motion with the plan it is much easier to get an order that the loan is satisfied at the end of the case.
-Also, mortgage companies sometimes go out of business or otherwise does not release the lien.
+Mortgage companies sometimes go out of business or otherwise do not release the lien.
 By obtaining an order releasing the lien and making it part of the plan and order of confirmation the release of the second mortgage becomes more automatic.

 How to Time a Lien Avoidance or Strip Motion